Shoemaker v. Cardiovascular Systems, Inc.

 Status: Ongoing Case

-The lead plaintiff filed a consolidated class action complaint on May 28, 2016.
+The lead plaintiff filed an amended complaint on June 27, 2017.
 The complaint alleges that the defendants made materially misleading statements and omissions by failing to disclose that the company relied upon illegal kickbacks, off-label promotions, and other violations of applicable laws and regulations in order to drive sales of its products.

 The markets began to learn that something was amiss at the company on May 9, 2014, when it was disclosed that the Department of Justice (DOJ) was investigating the company “to determine whether the Company has violated the False Claims Act, resulting in the submission of false claims to federal and state health care programs, including Medicare and Medicaid.”
 As revelations of the company’s allegedly illegal sales tactics came to light, the price of the company’s stock plunged from a class period high of $40.98 per share on April 9, 2015, to $8.75 per share on January 22, 2016, a decline of nearly 80 percent and a market capitalization decline of nearly one billion dollars.